Faith tattoo. Tattoos with translation: the best sketches (photo). Tattoo on hand

 3. Destroy what destroys you - Destroy what destroys you.

-4. Don "t break up with your past until you" re sure in your future - Do not break with the past until you are sure of your future.
+4. Don"t break up with your past until you"re sure in your future - Don't break up with your past until you are sure of your future.

 5. Endless love - Endless love.

-7. Everyone is the creator of one "s own fate - Everyone is the creator of his own fate.
+7. Everyone is the creator of one's own fate - Everyone is the creator of their own fate.

-9. Fear transfers the clever into the silly, and makes the strong be the weak - Fear makes the smart fools and the strong weak.
+9. Fear transfers the clever into the silly, and makes the strong be the weak - Fear makes the smart foolish and the strong weak.

 10. Follow your heart - Follow your heart.